Whoaa512/starred/README.md

 - [akaihola/darker](https://github.com/akaihola/darker) - Apply black reformatting to Python files only in regions changed since a given commit.
 For a practical usage example, see the blog post at https://dev.to/akaihola/improving-python-code-incrementally-3
 - [hlorus/CAD_Sketcher](https://github.com/hlorus/CAD_Sketcher) - Constraint-based geometry sketcher for blender
 - [swisskyrepo/GraphQLmap](https://github.com/swisskyrepo/GraphQLmap) - GraphQLmap is a scripting engine to interact with a graphql endpoint for pentesting purposes.
-- [nikitastupin/clairvoyance](https://github.com/nikitastupin/clairvoyance) - Obtain GraphQL API schema despite disabled introspection!
+- [nikitastupin/clairvoyance](https://github.com/nikitastupin/clairvoyance) - Obtain GraphQL API Schema even if the introspection is not enabled
 - [Blobbackup/Blobbackup](https://github.com/Blobbackup/Blobbackup) - Private, Secure Computer Backups
 - [afroisalreadyinu/miniboss](https://github.com/afroisalreadyinu/miniboss) - The most versatile way to manage containers locally
 - [djrobstep/migra](https://github.com/djrobstep/migra) - Like diff but for PostgreSQL schemas